Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/100_Series/112_MP_TunnelingConnection/ReadMe.txt

 112_MP_TunnelingConnection implements the following high-level steps:
 + Passes tunneling related configuration through command line arguments
 including:
-if the application will attempt to make an http or encrypted
+if the application will attempt to make an encrypted
        connection, ChannelType must be set to
 	   ChannelType::RSSL_ENCRYPTED in EMA configuration file -ph Proxy host name